jon-jacky/Piety/piety/README.md

 *handler*, and an *enabling condition*.
 A handler can be any Python
 callable: a function or method, etc.  The enabling condition can be any callable that returns a Boolean.
-A Piety event loop may call a task's handler when its event occurs and its enabling condition is true.
+A Piety event loop may call a task's handler when its event occurs and its enabling condition returns *True*.
 Then the handler runs until it returns control to the event loop.
 There is no preemption.
 This is called *cooperative multitasking*.